Yibo-Wen/StoryBot/README.md

 To configure the server, there are several environment variables that the application looks for on startup inside `.env` file.

 `PORT` - The port for the server to listen on.
 `DF_SERVICE_ACCOUNT_PATH` - The path of Dialogflow service account key, usually put under the resource folder with the name `serviceAccountKey.json`.
-(Please download the file from Dialogflow console)
+Please download the file from Dialogflow console.
 `DF_PROJECT_ID` - The project id of Dialogflow.
 (Please refer to the Dialogflow console of the project)

 ## Endpoints